Cezary-Androsiuk/SortManager-Music-thesis/README.md

 Hover your mouse over the image to see details.

-NOTE: To see a clearer list of images open the HTML file: [Better README](BetterREADME.html)
+NOTE: To see a clearer list of images download and open the HTML file: [Better README](BetterREADME.html)